St. Joseph Family Shelter

 Together with the Benedictine Sisters, St. Mary Parish, Mt.
-Angel Abbey, Exchange Club and other community partners, CCS has been working to bring new resources to the St. Joseph Family Shelter campus to ensure the programs there will thrive and serve families in need for years to come.
+Angel Abbey, Exchange Club and other community partners, CCS has worked to bring new resources to the St. Joseph Family Shelter campus to ensure the programs there will thrive and serve families in need for years to come.
 The Transitional Living Community at St. Joseph is a multi-faceted partnership that brings together various resources on behalf of families in crisis.
-The Exchange Club Parent Aide Volunteer Program is also a new aspect of programming on campus and is seeking community volunteers who want to make a difference in the lives of families served.
+The Exchange Club Parent Aide Volunteer Program is also an aspect of programming on campus and is seeking community volunteers who want to make a difference in the lives of families served.

 For more information, contact [email protected].

 Read the stories of people in your community being helped.
 See all our stories.